How to Use Spaces and Pages in SAP S/4HANA Cloud, Public Edition

 The pages I am looking for involve three distinguished standard business roles:

 Let’s adopt SAP standard page templates for this tailored composite space.
+The creation process flow is highlighted here with a total of 19 steps:

 Step 1.
 Enter Maintain Business Roles app